Hazard Insurance vs Homeowners Insurance: What's the Difference?

 Why does my lender call it "hazard insurance" instead of "homeowners insurance"?

 Lenders use the term "hazard insurance" because they only care about one specific thing: the structure that serves as collateral for your loan.
 The term highlights that coverage is protecting against hazards (perils) that could damage or destroy that collateral.
-It doesn't mean you need a separate hazard-only policy — your standard homeowners insurance policy provides the hazard coverage your lender requires, along with additional protections for you.
+It doesn't mean you need a separate hazard-only policy, since your standard homeowners insurance policy provides the hazard coverage your lender requires, along with additional protections for you.

 Is hazard insurance included in my mortgage payment?

 It often is.
 Most lenders require an escrow account, which collects a portion of your annual insurance premium (and property taxes) with each monthly mortgage payment.
 The lender then pays your insurance company directly when the premium comes due.
-If your lender doesn't escrow for insurance, you're responsible for paying the premium directly to your insurer — but you must maintain proof of coverage at all times.
+If your lender doesn't escrow for insurance, you're responsible for paying the premium directly to your insurer, but you must maintain proof of coverage at all times.

 Compare Home Insurance Plans in Ohio